 Sébastien says you should plan 12-24 months ahead, depending on the size of your ask, to give you plenty of time to nurture the relationship, build a solid proposal, and become a line item in their budget.

 It’s Your Fault — Getting in the Right Mindset

 It is your job to convince sponsors to give you money.
 If you fail, then it’s your fault.
 “If you have the mindset that ‘everything is my fault,’” Sébastien said, “then you can learn from it for next time.”

 This philosophy turns each “no” into an opportunity to re-examine what happened.
 Sébastien encourages you to ask the sponsor why they aren’t interested or what you could have done differently so you can use this information to strengthen future pitches.
 The more information you have, the more likely you can build a proposal next time that they can’t refuse.

 With these strategies in hand, you too can build a stellar sponsorship network and change fundraising from a daunting task into a success story.

 Sébastien Sasseville inspires organizations to create and maintain performance in changing environments.
 He speaks on change management, sales, teamwork, and leadership.

 Interested in learning more about Sébastien and what he can bring to your company?
-Email us at [email protected].
+Email us at [email protected]a.